liuluheng/codereading/lemon/README.md

 ===========
 I found a interesting project([fql](https://github.com/liuluheng/fql)) using lemon parser , this is a fork from dccmx.

-There is still some bugs to fix.
-I'll try in the following days :smile:
+There is still some bugs.
+I'll try to fix the in the following days :smile:

+Fix some...Still learning